Lahjonta/Gruppe-4-Vidify/README.md

 3. MySQL (Database Server): MySQL is used as the database to store information about the music videos, view counts, and other relevant data.

-4. HDFS (Data Lake): HDFS acts as the central storage for large datasets, such as the music videos themselves.
-It provides high scalability and redundancy to make data storage secure and reliable.

-5. Memcached (Cache Servers): Memcached is utilized as a cache to buffer frequently accessed data, such as the top list of popular videos, and improve query performance.
+4. Memcached (Cache Servers): Memcached is utilized as a cache to buffer frequently accessed data, such as the top list of popular videos, and improve query performance.

-6. Node.js App (User Interface): The Node.js application provides the user interface where the five music videos are displayed.
+5. Node.js App (User Interface): The Node.js application provides the user interface where the five music videos are displayed.
 It also processes user interactions and sends requests to the respective services.

-7. Kubernetes (Load Balancer): Kubernetes is used as the load balancer to ensure scalability of the platform and evenly distribute traffic among the different services.
+6. Kubernetes (Load Balancer): Kubernetes is used as the load balancer to ensure scalability of the platform and evenly distribute traffic among the different services.

 ## Design